 What do you see on the horizon that can help mitigate the risks of using RMM?

 Rojas: Transparency and accountability are essential.
-I think an educated MSP community that is asking our vendors the right questions is the most important risk mitigation to RMM.
+I think an educated MSP community asking our vendors the right questions is the most important risk mitigation to RMM.
 Those vendors who are open, transparent, and honest about their challenges will be rewarded with loyalty and expanding client bases.

 Is there anything else MSPs can do to defend against supply chain attacks?